Team3256/FRC_Video_Streaming/docs/install.md

      gst-inspect-1.0 --version

-To check the GStreamer version.
+to check the GStreamer version.

 GStreamer is now installed!

 ## Testing
-A lot of this is based upon the guide from the first link above, so you can read that while you are reading through this.

-First, you can do a basic test on your Windows system to verify that Gstreamer is working.
-Type
+To verify that Gstreamer is working, type:
     gst-launch-1.0 videotestsrc ! videoconvert ! autovideosink
 If you see some test tones, it works!